1. Type the city name in the search bar for “Sun.” For example, type ‘Seattle’ and click “Go.”

 2. Using the drop down menu for “Month,” select the month you are collecting data for.
 For example, March (3/21).
 Click “show.”

-3. Collect data for sunrise, sunset, and solar noon times, as well as length of day and angle of separation (altitude).
+3. Collect data for sunrise, solar noon, and sunset times, as well as length of day (hours of daylight) and angle of separation (altitude of sun).

 5. Hold cursor over the arrows next to “Sunrise” and “Sunset” azimuth to collect data for compass direction.